HandsomeWuuu/MedLDR/README.md

 pip install openai requests
 ```

 To perform inference with APIs (e.g., OpenAI, DeepSeek, and Claude), you must obtain and set your API keys.
-You can directly insert your API key in the code where required.

-We recommend using the third-party API platform -- [CursorAI](https://api.cursorai.art/), which allows access to all of the models with a single API key.
+We recommend using the third-party API platform [CursorAI](https://api.cursorai.art/), which allows access to all of the models with a single API key.

 ### 2. Inference Evaluation Data